-This PDQ cancer information summary for health professionals provides comprehensive, peer-reviewed, evidence-based information about the treatment of thymoma and thymic carcinoma.
+This PDQ cancer information summary for health professionals provides comprehensive, peer-reviewed, evidence-based information about the treatment of adult thymoma and thymic carcinoma.
 It is intended as a resource to inform and assist clinicians who care for cancer patients.
 It does not provide formal guidelines or recommendations for making health care decisions.

 Reviewers and Updates

 This summary is reviewed regularly and updated as necessary by the PDQ Adult Treatment Editorial Board, which is editorially independent of the National Cancer Institute (NCI).
 The summary reflects an independent review of the literature and does not represent a policy statement of NCI or the National Institutes of Health (NIH).